Table of Contents

 - At what age does a woman typically reach menopause?

-- What conditions can affect the timing of menopause?
+- What are the signs and symptoms of menopause?

-- What are the symptoms of menopause?
+- What are other signs and symptoms of menopause?

 - What are the complications and effects of menopause on chronic medical conditions?

-What are the symptoms of menopause?
+What are the signs and symptoms of menopause?

 It is important to remember that each woman's experience is highly individual.
 Some women may experience few or no symptoms of menopause, while others experience multiple physical and psychological symptoms.
 The extent and severity of symptoms varies significantly among women.
 It is also important to remember that symptoms may come and go over an extended time period for some women.
 This, too, is highly individual.
 These symptoms of menopause and perimenopause are discussed in detail below.

-Irregular vaginal bleeding
+1. Irregular vaginal bleeding

 The menstrual abnormalities that begin in the perimenopause are also associated with a decrease in fertility, since ovulation has become irregular.
 However, women who are perimenopausal may still become pregnant until they have reached true menopause (the absence of periods for one year) and should still use contraception if they do not wish to become pregnant.

-Hot flashes and night sweats
+2. Hot flashes and night sweats

 Hot flashes are common among women undergoing menopause.
 A hot flash is a feeling of warmth that spreads over the body and is often most pronounced in the head and chest.
 A hot flash is sometimes associated with flushing and is sometimes followed by perspiration.
 Hot flashes usually last from 30 seconds to several minutes.
 Although the exact cause of hot flashes is not fully understood, hot flashes are likely due to a combination of hormonal and biochemical fluctuations brought on by declining estrogen levels.